 Reporting configuration for administrators¶

 By default the reporter is configured to prevent from unwanted spamming of target abuse contacts.
 This is great for initial deployment I you have to make extra effort to really start sending emails.
 Please continue reading for more details.

-Most important configuration files related to reporting:
+Most important configuration files and directories related to reporting: